Alex Lyon (ice hockey): Carolina Hurricanes

 Following the 2020–21 season, his fifth within the Philadelphia Flyers organization, Lyon left as a free agent and was signed to a one-year, two-way contract with the Carolina Hurricanes on July 30, 2021.
 Lyon played the majority of the season with the Hurricanes' AHL affiliate Chicago Wolves, only tallying two games with the Hurricanes.
 With the Wolves, Lyon finished the regular season with 18 wins and 3 shutouts, earning him the Hap Holmes Memorial Award for the AHL goaltender with the lowest goals against average.
 He tallied two additional shutouts in the playoffs, including a 28-save shutout in the final game to win the Calder Cup.

 Florida Panthers

+On July 13, 2022, Lyon signed a two-way free agent contract with the Florida Panthers.
+Lyon posting a 7–2 record with a 2.00 GAA over his last nine starts for the Charlotte Checkers.
+With Panthers starting goaltender Sergei Bobrovsky ill and regular backup goaltender Spencer Knight participating in the NHL's player assistance program for undisclosed issues, Lyon was called up to the NHL.
+He proceeded to lead the team on a lengthy winning streak that brought the team back into contention for the 2023 Stanley Cup playoffs, earning the nickname "the Lyon King."
+Such was his success that he retained the starting role even after Bobrovsky returned, with the latter praising him, saying he "basically saved our season."
+Lyon started the opening games of the Panthers' first round playoff series against the Boston Bruins.
+However, with the Bruins leading the Panthers two games to one following Game 3, coach Paul Maurice opted to return Bobrovsky to the net, stating that he felt Lyon was fatigued.
+Bobrovsky proceeded to lead the team to victory against the Bruins, and onward through the second and third rounds of the playoffs to the 2023 Stanley Cup Finals against the Vegas Golden Knights.
+Lyon served as backup goaltender.
+He took the ice against in Game 2 of the Finals, relieving Bobrovsky after he allowed four goals.

+Detroit Red Wings

+On July 1, 2023, Lyon signed a two-year, $1.8 million contract with the Detroit Red Wings.
+On November 27, 2024, Lyon sustained a lower-body injury, was placed on injured reserve.
+During the 2024–25 season, he posted a 14–9–1 record with a 2.81 GAA and .896 save percentage in 30 games.

+Buffalo Sabres

-As a free agent from the Hurricanes, Lyon signed a one-year, two-way contract to join the Florida Panthers on July 13, 2022.
+On July 1, 2025, Lyon as a free agent was signed to a two-year, $3 million contract with the Buffalo Sabres.

 International play

 Lyon won bronze with the US National Team at the 2015 World Championships in the Czech Republic, seeing action in one game during the tournament.